NoBlackBoxes/LastBlackBox/boxes/electrons/_lessons/Batteries.md

 # Electrons: Batteries
-Generating a stable voltage requires a source of electrons to maintain the *potential difference*, even when electrons are able to move between two areas of different charge.
+Generating a stable voltage requires a renewable source of electrons to maintain a *potential difference*.
 We can accomplish this with a (redox) chemical reaction inside the wonderfully useful device we call a **battery**.

 ## [Video](https://vimeo.com/??????)

 ## Concepts
+- Maintaining potential differences was key to understanding electricity and building electronic devices
+- Chemical reactions (redox) can create potential differences
+- Zinc (reduced) vs Copper (oxidized) demo
+- AA batteries
+- Other battery chemistries
+- Demonstrate a voltaic pile

 ## Connections